DifFace: Blind Face Restoration with Diffused Error Contraction: Experimental results on BFR

-We adopt the Adam~\cite{kingma2015adam} algorithm to optimize the network parameters $w$ under $L_2$ loss.
-The batch size is set as 16, and other settings of Adam follow the default configurations of Pytorch~\cite{paszke2019pytorch}.
-We train the model for 600k iterations, and the learning rate is decayed gradually from $1e\text{-}4$ to $1e\text{-}6$ with the cosine annealing schedule~\cite{DBLP:conf/iclr/LoshchilovH17}.
+We adopted the Adam~\cite{kingma2015adam} algorithm to optimize the network parameters $w$ under $L_1$ loss.
+The batch size was set as 16, and other settings of Adam followed the default configurations of Pytorch~\cite{paszke2019pytorch}.
+We trained the model for 500k iterations, and the learning rate was decayed gradually from $1e\text{-}4$ to $1e\text{-}6$ with the cosine annealing schedule~\cite{DBLP:conf/iclr/LoshchilovH17}.
 The leveraged diffusion model was trained on the FFHQ~\cite{karras2018progressive} dataset based on the official code\footnote{\url{https://github.com/openai/guided-diffusion}} of~\cite{dhariwal2021diffusion}.
 It contains 1,000 discrete diffusion steps, and is accelerated to 250 steps using the technique in~\cite{nichol2021improved} when applied in~\textit{DifFace}.

+\textbf{Testing Datasets}.
+We evaluate \textit{DifFace} on one synthetic dataset and three real-world datasets.
+The synthetic dataset, denoted as CelebA-Test, contains 4000 HQ images from CelebA-HQ~\cite{karras2018progressive}, and the corresponding LQ images are synthesized via Eq.~(\ref{eq:degradation_synthetic}).
+The specific settings on the hyper-parameters of the degradation can be found in the Appendix.
+As for the real-world datasets, we consider three typical ones with different degrees of degradation, namely LFW, WebPhoto~\cite{wang2021towards}, and WIDER~\cite{toward2022zhou}.
+LFW consists of 1711 mildly degraded face images in the wild, which contains one image for each person in LFW dataset~\cite{huang2008labeled}.
+WebPhoto is made up of 407 face images crawled from the internet.
+Some of them are old photos with severe degradation.
+WIDER selects 970 face images with very heavy degradations from the WIDER Face dataset~\cite{yang2016wider}, thus is suitable to test the robustness of different methods under severe degradations.